Polar Tint vs Black Optix: The Complete 2026 Comparison — Polar Tint vs Black Optix

 How does the territory protection compare?
 Polar Tint vs Black Optix

-Polar Tint awards a protected territory around the shop OR the area containing a protected area, whichever is smaller (FDD Item 12).
+Polar Tint awards a Designated Territory sized by a population-and-radius cap, whichever is smaller (FDD Item 12).
 Boundaries are mapped, written into the agreement, and immutable for the renewable initial term.
 Black Optix's specific territory definition is in their FDD Item 12 — compare directly, watching for radius size + population cap mechanics.

 How does the training program compare?
 Polar Tint vs Black Optix

-Polar Tint runs a 2-week in-person operator training program at HQ in Henderson, Nevada, covering all six service lines plus operations, ticket strategy, and FDD compliance.
-Hands-on installation reps happen at the affiliate-owned Vegas shops.
+Polar Tint runs a 65-hour operator training program — 40 classroom hours plus 25 on-the-job hours, per FDD Item 11 — covering all six service lines plus operations, ticket strategy, and FDD compliance, delivered at our Henderson, NV HQ, virtually, or another location we designate.
 Training travel/lodging is budgeted into FDD Item 7.
-Compare against Black Optix's training time + format + hands-on hours.
+Compare against Black Optix's training time, format, and hands-on hours.

 Is Polar Tint SBA-listed like Black Optix?